The Ultimate Guide to Affiliate Marketing for Bloggers

-It’s Saturday night and you’re out having drinks with some friends at a local pub.
-“Ding!”
+Picture this.
+It's Saturday night and you're out having drinks with friends.
+"Ding!"
 Your phone goes off.
-It’s Gmail, letting you know that you just earned $60 from an affiliate link on your website.
+It's Gmail, letting you know that you just earned $130 from an affiliate sale on your website.
 Sweet.
+(Bartender — another round, please!)

-+ The legalities you need to know about affiliate marketing
+The legal stuff you need to know about affiliate marketing

-+ 8 promo strategies you can use to make affiliate sales
+8 promotional tactics you can use to make affiliate sales

-+ The top 3 strategies that continuously generate affiliate income for me and my blog
+The top 3 strategies that continuously generate affiliate revenue for me and my blog

-By the time you finish reading this post, you’ll have a detailed, actionable strategy for joining affiliate programs and making consistent sales (and mad cash) as an affiliate.
+By the end of this post, you'll have a detailed, actionable strategy for making consistent sales (and mad cash) as an affiliate.
 Excited?
 Let's jump in.

-As an affiliate, you promote another company’s products or services to your own audience.
-When a purchase is made through your special affiliate link, you earn a commission from that sale.
-Commissions vary from company to company, but will be either a set dollar amount (e..g, $25/sale) or a percentage of the purchase price (e.g., 25%).
+An “affiliate” promotes another company's products or services to his or her own audience, and when a purchase is made through their affiliate link, they receive a commission from that sale.
+Commissions vary from program to program, but they’ll either be a set dollar amount (e.g., $25/sale) or a percentage of the sale (e.g., 25%).

-The beauty of affiliate marketing is that YOU don’t need to create your own product to sell!
-You can promote other people’s stuff, and skip past the long, tedious phase of developing a product or course of your own.
+The beauty of affiliate marketing is that you don't need to create your own products to sell.
+You can promote other people's stuff and skip past the long, tedious phase of developing a product or course of your own.
 For this reason, affiliate marketing is a strategy I recommend all bloggers implement.

 What can I become an affiliate for?

-The type of items you decide to promote as an affiliate will vary depending on your niche and audience.
-I encourage you to get creative with it, and try promoting items in all three of the categories above to see which works best for you.
+The things you decide to promote as an affiliate will vary depending on your niche and audience.
+I encourage you to get creative with it, and try promoting items in all three categories above to see which works best for you.

-To protect consumers online, in 2009 an organization called the FTC (US-based) created laws and guidelines surrounding affiliate marketing.
-You can read the full document here, but if you’re not fluent in “legalese”, here are the major takeaways:
+In 2009, the FTC created and began enforcing certain laws around affiliate marketing.
+You can read the full breakdown here, but if you're not fluent in "legalese", here are the major takeaways:

 1. Affiliate links must be clearly disclosed.